Tennis Elbow – FAQ

 What is Lateral Epicondylitis?

 Your diagnosis from your physician is in layman’s terms called Tennis Elbow.
 It is a painful inflammation that affects the tendons that attach to the bone on the outside (lateral) part of the elbow.
 The place that the tendons of the forearm muscles attach is called the lateral epicondyle, hence the name lateral epicondylitis.
 Please watch this informative video on Tennis Elbow.

 While the most common cause of tennis elbow is overuse with racquet sports, any type of repetitive wrist use that overloads the lateral forearm muscles can cause this condition.
 Examples are painting, excessive use of a computer mouse, trimming bushes/yardwork, and many types of work environments where grip or handle use is required.

 What are the Signs of Tennis Elbow?

 Signs of tennis elbow can develop slowly over time.
 First is usually pain at the outside of elbow along with tightness and pain with the forearm muscles with wrist movements or gripping activity.
 Next, every day activities such as shaking hands, turning a doorknob or picking up objects with the palm down become almost impossible without pain.
-By this time you are most likely very limited with your grip or sport activity.
+By this time you will most likely have limits with your grip or sport activity.
 It is important to recognize these signs because the earlier you stop the inflammation the quicker your recovery.

 Who is More Likely to Get Tennis Elbow?